BuzzteeBear/OpenXR-MotionCompensation/docs/README.md

 - after modifying the config file(s) manually you can use the `reload_config` shortcut (**CTRL** + **SHIFT** + **L** by default) to restart the OXRMC software with the new values.

 ### Graphical overlay
-You can enable/disable the overlay using the `toggle_overlay` shortcut.
+You can enable/disable the marker overlay using the `toggle_overlay` shortcut.
 It displays a marker in your headset view for:
 - the currently calibrated neutral position of the reference tracker. **Note that the position of the marker does __not__ represent the tracker/cor position __before__ tracker calibration**
   - the reference marker uses the following color coding:
     - blue arrow points upwards